-This means that you must know your goods, be able to discuss their construction and performance in an intelligent way, be confident when you emphasize the special qualities of your product or service.
+It is, then, necessary to know your goods, to be able to discuss their construction and performance in an intelligent way, to be confident when you emphasize the special qualities of your product or service.

 The top-ranking salesman is a gold mine of information and help.
 He has studied the merchandise he sells until he is an expert judge of quality, fit, good taste and appropriateness.
 He has absorbed ideas from the experience of customers.
 His function, as he sees it, is to help the buyer get the best for his money.
 He has respect for what he is selling, and that respect is contagious.